-Sequence-to-Sequence Algorithm - Amazon SageMaker
+Sequence-to-Sequence Algorithm - Amazon SageMaker AI

 Sequence-to-Sequence Algorithm

-Amazon SageMaker Sequence to Sequence is a supervised learning algorithm where the input is a sequence of tokens (for example, text, audio) and the output generated is another sequence of tokens.
+Amazon SageMaker AI Sequence to Sequence is a supervised learning algorithm where the input is a sequence of tokens (for example, text, audio) and the output generated is another sequence of tokens.
 Example applications include: machine translation (input a sentence from one language and predict what that sentence would be in another language), text summarization (input a longer string of words and predict a shorter string of words that is a summary), speech-to-text (audio clips converted into output sentences in tokens).
 Recently, problems in this domain have been successfully modeled with deep neural networks that show a significant performance boost over previous methodologies.
-Amazon SageMaker seq2seq uses Recurrent Neural Networks (RNNs) and Convolutional Neural Network (CNN) models with attention as encoder-decoder architectures.
+Amazon SageMaker AI seq2seq uses Recurrent Neural Networks (RNNs) and Convolutional Neural Network (CNN) models with attention as encoder-decoder architectures.

 Input/Output Interface for the Sequence-to-Sequence Algorithm